TITLE 68: PROFESSIONS AND OCCUPATIONS

 1) Each renewal applicant shall certify, on the renewal application, to full compliance with the CE requirements set forth in subsection (a).

-2) The Division may require additional evidence (e.g., certificate of attendance, transcripts, proof of registration) demonstrating compliance with the CE requirements.
-It is the responsibility of each renewal applicant to retain or otherwise produce evidence of such compliance.
+2) The Division may require additional evidence (e.g., certificate of attendance, transcripts and proof of registration) demonstrating compliance with the CE requirements.
+It is the responsibility of each renewal applicant to retain or otherwise produce evidence of the compliance.
 The evidence shall be retained for at least 5 years following the renewal period in which the CE was taken.